Skip to main content

 • Alumni

 The decision to apply to graduate school is one that should not be taken lightly.
 It’s a long and time-consuming process.
-While graduate school provides an exciting opportunity to further one's education, it may also create some unrealistic perceptions and expectations.
+While graduate school provides an exciting opportunity to further one’s education, it may also create some unrealistic perceptions and expectations.
+Here are some common myths about graduate school that we’ve dispelled.

-Myth 1: Applying for a master’s degree will increase my chances for a PhD
+Myth 1: Applying for a master’s degree will increase my chances for a PhD.

 The majority of STEM PhD programs accept applications from students with a bachelor’s degree.
 While having a master’s degree helps you define your research interests and provides experience, it’s not a quick route to a PhD and doesn’t guarantee admission to a PhD program.
 Check your program’s requirements.